AllanChain/command4bot/docs/source/status.rst

     mgr.close("greet")

-When attempting to execute a closed command, the comamnd handler will not be called, and the execution just returns ``"CLOSED"``.
+When attempting to execute a closed command, the comamnd handler will not be called, and the execution just returns :attr:`Config.text_command_closed`.

 .. code-block:: python

     >>> mgr.exec("greet")
-    'CLOSED'
+    'Sorry, this command is currently disabled.'

 .. note::
     Pass the name to :meth:`CommandsManager.close`, not the command handler function.